-Before completing Schedule B, read the examples showing use of Schedule B where the alternate valuation is not adopted (see page 11) and adopted (see above).
+Before completing Schedule B, read the examples showing use of Schedule B where the alternate valuation is not adopted (see below) and adopted (see page 14).

 If the total gross estate contains any stocks or bonds, you must complete Schedule B and file it with the return.